New Zealand – Clinical Trial Regulatory Process

 On receipt of a completed notification, Medsafe will add the site to a list of Notified Clinical Trial Sites on the Medsafe website (http://www.medsafe.govt.nz/regulatory/CSSites.htm).
 [2]

-- The applicant must first create an account to get access to SCOTT / GTAC and HDEC application forms.
+• The applicant must first create an account to access SCOTT / GTAC and HDEC application forms.

-- An application for approval of a clinical trial should be made by the person responsible for the trial in New Zealand.
-The applicant must be the person in New Zealand who takes legal responsibility for the conduct of the trial in New Zealand.
+• The person responsible for the clinical trial in New Zealand should make an application for approval.
+The applicant must be a person in New Zealand who takes legal responsibility for the conduct of the trial in New Zealand.

-- On receipt of the online application, Medsafe will issue an acknowledgment letter and an invoice to the applicant within 7 days and Medsafe forwards the application to the Health Research Council of New Zealand (HRC). the applicant can communicate with Medsafe at clinicaltrials@medsafe.govt.nz
+• On receipt of the online application, Medsafe will issue an acknowledgment letter and an invoice to the applicant within 7 days and Medsafe will forward the application to the Health Research Council of New Zealand (HRC). the applicant can communicate with Medsafe at [email protected]

-- Application for Ethics Committees approval can be made at any time before, during, or after consideration of the application for clinical trial approval.
+• You can make an application for Ethics Committee approval at any time before, during, or after considering the application for clinical trial approval.

-- if the Director-General’s decision is to approve the trial, a letter will be issued by Medsafe.
-If the decision is to decline an application, the reasons for this decision will be provided to the applicant.
-The applicant then has 28 days in which to lodge an appeal with the Medicines Review Committee.
-[1][2][4]
+• if the Director-General decides to approve the trial, a letter will be issued by Medsafe.
+If the decision is to decline an application, we will provide the reasons for this decision to the applicant.
+The applicant then has 28 days in which to appeal with the Medicines Review Committee.

 Type of Approval

 The process of approval for Clinical Trial is Parallel.
-The applicant can submit the application to Medsafe along with HDEC
+The applicant can apply Medsafe along with HDEC

 Time of Approval

-The timeline of approvals is about approx 45 Days for Director-General’s decision.
-[4]
+The timeline of approvals is approximately 45 Days for the Director-General’s decision.

 Import